OpenAPI Documentation¶

 total: int

-Full example illustrating OpenAPI Documentation for generics
+Full example illustrating OpenAPI Documentation for generics:

 In the example below, the generic type is handled properly and produces the following OpenAPI Documentation: